 To add media (i.e. photos or videos), click “Add Image or Video” (the camera icon) in the text box.
 I found this especially helpful on my first Iceland road trip to remember which waterfall was which, since they all sound the same (if you’ve been there, you know what I mean!).
 You can also add your own photos and videos if you want to create a map to share with others.

-.
-4. CREATING MAP LAYERS TO PLAN YOUR ITINERARY
+4. CREATING MAP LAYERS TO PLAN YOUR TRIP IN GOOGLE MAPS

 WHAT ARE GOOGLE MAP LAYERS?

-Google Map layers are really useful tool organizing your road trip itinerary.
-But, what’s a layer?
+Google Map layers are a really useful tool for organizing your road trip itinerary.
+But, what exactly is a layer?
 A layer in Google Maps is, by definition, a way to contain arbitrary geospatial data.

 Okay, English please?